PentheusLennuye/fpsupport/docs/index.md

 ## Training Materials

-Functional programming holds the promise of easy-to-follow-and-maintain software.
-OOP also holds that promise.
-Functional programming promises correctness.
-So does OOP along with a metric ton of tests.
+Functional programming holds the promise of easy-to-follow, easily maintainable, and correct software.
+Sound familiar?
+Object-oriented programming also holds that promise ... so long as the developers use best practice testing and SOLID principles.

-Either can be difficult to comprehend without painful experience.
-My notes and other materials are posted here to assist folks with _their_ painful experiences.
+BOth FP and OOP can be difficult to exploit without painful education or experience.
+My notes and other materials are posted here to assist folks with _their_ painful education or experience.

+## Statement on the Use of AI

+Machine- and deep-learning techniques with one exception are a great benefit to humanity.
+The one exception is the unregulated, ignorant, and inhumane use of generative AI.

+I do not use generative AI to directly compose my work.
+I have three reasons:

+- I believe the use of generative AI is good for quick answers, but its repeated use removes the barriers a student needs to overcome in order to truly understand a concept[^3] [^4]
+- I dislike the abuse and displacement of the work made by hard-working humans for profit
+- I take pride in my abilities as admin, developer, student, and technical writer.
+If ordered by my paid profession to use gen AI for its goals, I will do so (and probably be amazed, let's be honest).
+However, this is my project and I am not under any sponsorship or orders.

+Sometimes, search engines defaults come to play and is unavoidable.
+As of Q4 2025, there are still enough errors in the answers to warrant caution and review.

+!!! info "The Use of this Library in AI Development is Welcome"
+    The use of this library to develop AI techniques and models is welcome, including the development of generative AI techniques for education.
+The author wishes that its use to train generative AI models should have as its goal the assistance of humans rather than their displacement.

 ## Project layout